kumahq/kuma-demo/kubernetes/README.md

 trafficpermission.kuma.io "everything" deleted
 ```

 Next, apply the three policies below.
 In the first one, we allow the Kong service to communicate to the frontend.
 In the second one, we allow the frontend to communicate with the backend.
-And in the last one, we allow the backend to communicate with Elasticsearch.
+And in the last one, we allow the backend to communicate with Postgresql.
 By not providing any permissions to Redis, traffic won't be allowed to that service.

 ```bash
 $ cat <<EOF | kubectl apply -f -